octobiwancatnobi/squirrel-u/README.md

 git remote set-url --push origin https://yourUserName@github.com/yourUserName/squirrel-u.git
     ```

+## Running squirel-u on IIS instead of GitHub Pages
+1. Install Node.js and Grunt.js on the IIS server where you want to serve the squirrel-u website.
+2. Install Jekyll on the IIS server where you want to serve the squirrel-u website by following the directions [here](https://jekyllrb.com/docs/windows/).
+3. Set up a static website on your IIS server by following the directions on [TechNet](https://technet.microsoft.com/en-us/library/hh831515(v=ws.11).aspx]).
+4. Configure an automated, or manual, deployment process that will publish the squirrel-u files to a directory of your choice on you IIS server.
+5. Edit the Gruntfile.js file in your squirrel-u solution so that the text "_site", in the shell:jekyllBuild task is replaced with the path to the root directory of the static website you set up.
+6. Create a windows task that runs on startup to run the command "path-to-squirrel-u-files/grunt squirrelWatch" where ``<path-to-squirrel-u-files>`` is the directory of the location where the squirrel-u files are published to your IIS server in step 2.
+7. Now any changes that are published to the website's folder on the IIS server will trigger a Jekyll build that pushes all the updated HTML files from the build to the root directory of your static website.
+After the build completes, navigating to the website via a browser will display the updated site.

 ## Contributors
 A big thanks to the following folks who've helped shape the ideas and content that went into this repository: